Positive workplace culture

 4. Leadership supports

 Employees are encouraged to pursue ongoing professional development opportunities.
-The Leadership Development Centre provides practical leadership resources for non-teaching and education support staff.
-It includes video courses, learning café group discussions, regular events and ongoing professional development opportunities for employees at every stage of their career.
+The Leadership Learning hub (staff only) provides practical leadership resources for non-teaching and education support staff.
+It includes video courses, learning café group discussions, regular events, and ongoing professional development opportunities for employees at every stage of their career.

 4.2 School Leadership Institute